AdaptiveIntelligenceCircle/.github-/GOVERNANCE.md

 ## VII.
 Transparency and Records

 - All commits are timestamped and signed by PGP or Git hash.
+- All governance votes and results are public in:
+- Major decisions must be summarized quarterly under:

 ---

 ## VIII.
 Sustainability and Evolution